evecodes/OutdoorGearWebsite-Collaboration/README.md

  Update 19 - JS to mobile menu added.
 More responsive CSS.

  Update 20 - More JS and CSS added for mobile menu and nav.

+ Update 21 - Added CSS and JS for navigation, added nav transitions.